-It provides power of 110V-240V to the main board, loop interface board and printer.
+It provides power to the main board, loop interface board and printer.
 Its backup feature ensures that devices registered during commission will not be lost in case of power fault.
-It has features such as low-voltage protection, switching between the main power and the battery power, charger, and monitoring faults of the main power, battery power and charger.

 ♦ Display area

 This part is used to indicate and display different status of the system, and enables relative operations through keypad (browsing, programming, printing and etc).